Kids hiking in Whistler (Toshi Kawano photo)

 There’s adrenalin for the whole family on a river rafting trip, from gentle floats on Class 1 rivers to heart-pumping Class 3 and 4 white-water stretches.
 Kids too small to raft?
 Discover wilderness hikes, try fishing or unwind at scenic base camps – most rafting companies offer a range of activities.

 Gondolas and air trams help access BC’s higher adventures – and make a fun ride too.
-Enjoy the impressive scenery on the Grouse Mountain Skyride, or take Whistler’s PEAK 2 PEAK Gondola for bragging rights aboard the world’s longest unsupported span; descend over a gorge funneling powerful Fraser River waters on the Hell's Gate Airtram; or enjoy the scenery en route to Canada's highest-elevation restaurant at Kicking Horse Resort.
+Access a range of mountaintop activities from the Grouse Mountain Skyride, or head north to Squamish and marvel at stunning scenery on the new Sea to Sky Gondola.
+Take Whistler’s PEAK 2 PEAK Gondola for bragging rights aboard the world’s longest unsupported span; descend over a gorge funneling powerful Fraser River waters on the Hell's Gate Airtram; or enjoy the scenery en route to Canada's highest-elevation restaurant at Kicking Horse Resort.

 Get the whole family acquainted with BC’s wildlife at aquariums, zoos, marine centres, and on wildlife viewing excursions like whale watching.

 Learn about indigenous species at the BC Wildlife Park in Kamloops, visit resident grizzlies at Grouse Mountain and Kicking Horse Resort, or hang out with dolphins at the Vancouver Aquarium.
 Kids can inspect rare insects and creepy crawlies at the Victoria Bug Zoo and The Exploration Place in Prince George; ”adopt” a rattlesnake at Nk’Mip Desert Cultural Centre in Osoyoos; or hold slimy marine life unique to the Salish Sea at the Shaw Ocean Discovery Centre in Sidney.